Undivided Resources

 The IEP team will request an AT assessment if it decides one is necessary.
 This can be conducted by the school, an independent agency, or an individual consultant.
 The evaluation will help figure out which type of technology is best for your child.
 Dr. Pauly recommends that families start by getting their child assessed for services such as OT, PT, and speech-language pathology to identify areas of need and then requesting an assistive technology assessment to help fill in the gaps.
 Listen to her explanation in the clip below:

 Because the scope of assistive technology is so large, the evaluation will most likely have a focus.
 Keep in mind that an AT evaluation conducted by the school is directly related to achieving educational goals.
+In a school setting, IDEA calls this a functional evaluation, where they assess the child in school and at home to determine areas of need in completing tasks.
+This insight allows the child to be matched with an appropriate AT device and service.
 For example, if a child’s orthopedic impairments are presenting the biggest barriers to access, the child would be evaluated by an occupational or physical therapist to see what kind of equipment they need.

 Remember to keep the focus on your child’s strengths as well as their challenges.
 This will help the evaluator determine what type of technology might work and how well your child will respond to it.
 Here are a few other tips: